Guide

 Charge Point (or the client): The physical EV charging station where an electric vehicle can charge.
 A Charge Point will have one or more connectors.
 It provides information about the availability and status of charging sessions and energy consumption.

-Central System (or the server): The backend charge point management system (CPMS) communicates with the Charge Point using OCPP to monitor and manage charging sessions and collect data on energy consumption and billing.
+Central System (or the server): The charge point management system (CPMS) communicates with the Charge Point using OCPP to monitor and manage charging sessions and collect data on energy consumption and billing.

-The two types of OCPP implementations
+There are two main types of OCPP implementations:

 JSON: JavaScript Object Notation (JSON) is a lightweight and flexible data interchange format that is easier to read and write than XML.
 It also has much better diagnostics capabilities.
 Receiving and sending data with JSON is simple as it uses HTTP requests.
 It relies on a websocket for two-way communication, which requires only one entity to act as a server, which in OCPP’s case is the backend.